 Workers who are refugees, internal migrants or economic migrants can often have fewer rights in the workplace and less legal protection.
-All SMC sourcing countries represent a risk in this regard.
+All SMC sourcing countries represent a potential risk in this regard.

 Our CSR team and external audit partners are trained to focus on vulnerable groups during SMC audits, such as migrant and refugee workers.
 We conduct a number of off-site audits to understand the vulnerability of migrant workers and the hiring practices in communities where our Product Suppliers operate.
 This helps us to verify the accuracy of information obtained through announced assessments and enables us to better advise our Product Suppliers on corrective action to be taken.
 Where we identify concerns regarding the treatment of vulnerable workers, we aim to work with our suppliers and expert organisations to ensure workers are supported.
 In India, we are working with other brands to support internal migrant workers through improving their working conditions and providing them with life skills training.
-In March 2022, we internalised one of the facilitators with a view of better developing our ability of managing risks related to migrant workers in our Italian supply chain as well as global with particular reference to sourcing from China.
+In the context of this programme, in 2023 the CSR & Human Rights team has visited some suppliers in that area to understand progress and alignment to our social standards.